How to Add Background and Overlay Foreground on PDFs in Java

 PdfDocument pdf = PdfDocument.fromFile(Paths.get("sample.pdf"));

-// Load the background PDF from a file
+// Load a background from an existing PDF file

 PdfDocument background = PdfDocument.fromFile(Paths.get("background.pdf"));

-// Add the first page of the background PDF to the first page of the target PDF
+// Apply only the first page of the background PDF to the first page of the target

 pdf.addBackgroundPdf(background, 0, PageSelection.firstPage());

-When Should I Apply Backgrounds to Specific Pages?
+When Should You Apply Backgrounds to Specific Pages?

-- Legal Documents: Add official letterheads to pages requiring authentication
+- Legal authentication: Add an official letterhead only to pages requiring formal certification.

-How Do I Add Foreground to a PDF?
+How Do I Add a Foreground Overlay to a PDF?

 import com.ironsoftware.ironpdf.License;